ServiceStack/servicestack-cli/README.md

 ## Usage

-We'll walkthrough an example using TypeScript to download Server Types from the [techstacks.io](http://techstacks.io) ServiceStack Website see how this works:
+We'll walkthrough an example using TypeScript to download Server Types from the [techstacks.io](http://techstacks.io) ServiceStack Website to see how this works:

 ### Adding a ServiceStack Reference